Laurel Highlands Ultra Home Page

 return to the starting area will have to make their own transportation arrangements.

-The bus for the 50K race will leave the Route 31 parking area at 6:45 a.m.
+The bus for the 50K race will leave the Route 31 parking area at 6:15 a.m. on race morning.

 There will be fully stocked aid stations at the following locations: